 Dhivehi is the national language of the Maldives.
 Many of the younger generation, as well as those working with tourists, know and understand English.
 However, it is still fun to learn a few words or phrases.

 Keekuranii?- What are you doing?

 Shukriyyaa- Thank you

-This World Traveled is a participant in the Amazon Services LLC Associates Program.
-This is an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites with no extra cost to you.
+Disclaimer: I am a participant in the Amazon Services LLC Associates Program.
+This is an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites, at no extra cost to you!